infochimps-sales/smart-maintenance-demo/README.md

 ###Known Issues:

-If the png images are not browse-able, restart the webserver on the hadoop foyer node:
+1 If the png images are not browse-able, restart the webserver on the hadoop foyer node:

     /home/$USER/anaconda/bin/python -m SimpleHTTPServer 12321 > /dev/null 2>&1 &

+2 Close inspection of Spark's Application Master UI will show that this job is being executed on only 2 of the 3 available datanodes, I have no idea why 1 datanode is not participating, this needs to be debugged.

-Spark's console output is *way* too verbose, I attempted to dial that down on foyer node via:
+3 Spark's console output is *way* too verbose, I attempted to dial that down on foyer node via:

     sudo cp /opt/cloudera/parcels/CDH-5.3.0-1.cdh5.3.0.p0.30/etc/spark/conf.dist/log4j.properties.template \
         /opt/cloudera/parcels/CDH-5.3.0-1.cdh5.3.0.p0.30/etc/spark/conf.dist/log4j.properties